How to Get Inspired for Art

 What Is The Difference Between A Professional Artist And A Hobbyist

-A professional artist is someone who makes their living from the creation of art.
+Professional artist makes their living from the creation of art.
 A hobbyist might create occasional pieces, but they are not the main source of income for that person.

 Do professionals struggle with motivation at times throughout their careers?